JamFfm/TFTDisplay/README.md

 ![](https://github.com/JamFfm/TFTDisplay/blob/master/50%20Ohm%20at%20lsd%20pin.png "Wiring")

-# I followed this page how to install and run it:
+# I followed this page how to install and run the modules:

 >https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage
->Please do not update your Firmware.
-It will distroy the Raspi configuration (not the hardware).
+>Please do not update your firmware.
+It will distroy the Raspi configuration (hopefully not the hardware).
 >I noticed that you need first initialise with DC 18 and RST 23.
-This causes a white screen.
+This causes a white / or false-colour screen.
 After that change to DC 24 and RST 25.
-The latter is the GPIO I connected.
+The latter are the GPIO I physically connected.
+The change is done automatically by the code.
+>
 >The modul can display a temperatur graph by the help of rrdtool.

 # Installation
 >is a bit tricky:
 >You have to install the Adafruit_Pyton_ILI9341 and some other packages.
-<Most of them are already installed but they all have to be present.
+>Most of them are already installed but they all have to be present.
->At the end the rrdtool has to be installed with the Raspi software-installer.
+>After that the rrdtool has to be installed with the Raspi software-installer.
 >In the end you have to install the addon.
 >Dont forget the reboot.

 ## Install Adafruit_Pyton_ILI9341 for TFTDisplay_240x320:
+Copy and paste all lines with (1) to (7) one after the other into the Raspi-commandline and hit enter to install.

 >(1)-- cd craftbeerpi3
 >